 Cabinetmakers and Bench Carpenters cut, shape, and assemble wooden articles or set up and operate a variety of woodworking machines, such as power saws, jointers, and mortisers to surface, cut, or shape lumber or to fabricate parts for wood products.

-Cabinet Builders with little to no experience tend to make between $20550 and $25380 while the more experienced ones make over $40020 per year.
+Cabinetmakers and Bench Carpenters with little to no experience tend to make between $22830 and $27590 while the more experienced ones can earn over $43650 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Cabinet Builder is to move to a higher paying state like DC.
-Right now, the highest paying states for Cabinet Builders are DC, CT, NJ, IL and HI.
+One of the easiest ways to increase your salary as a Cabinetmaker and Bench Carpenter is to move to a higher paying state like HI.
+Right now, the highest paying states for Cabinetmakers and Bench Carpenters are HI, AK, CT, MA and RI.

-3 other factors that can increase your salary as A Cabinet Builder is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Cabinetmaker and Bench Carpenter is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Cabinet Builders what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Cabinetmakers and Bench Carpenters what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.